feature-engine/feature_engine/docs/user_guide/datetime/DatetimeSubtraction.rst

     3 2019-03-08 2018-04-01
     4 2019-03-09 2018-04-08

-Now, let's subtract `date2` from `date1` and capture the difference in a new variable:
+Now, we can subtract `date2` from `date1` and capture the difference in a new variable by utilizing the pandas subtraction operator:

 .. code:: python